mael-10/mael-10/README.md

 ### Hello! ✨

-I'm Ismael and at the right momment I am studying Technical Systems Development at Senai CTTI.
+I'm Ismael and I finished my studying on Technical Systems Development at Senai CTTI.
 Currently I am learning **Js** and I'm a curious person who enjoys studying both IT and mathematics.

 My curiosities: